RedHat-UX/red-hat-design-system/docs/elements/index.md

   navigation-primary: Organizes content representing global web properties
   popover: Overlays an area of information without blocking users
   progress-steps: Guides users through a task with sequential steps
+  breadcrumb: Keeps track of location as users move through pages
+  footnote: Provides additional information or a source for content
 ---

 {# NOTE: all images in this view need to be 340 by 200 px in order to maintain same ratio. #}